JREAM/config-server/docker.md

 # Docker
 Documentation notes for using Docker [https://docker.com/](https://docker.com/).

+## Install
+Easily on Linux:

+    apt-get install docker.io

+See all commands

+    docker

 ## Brief
 Docker is application that builds **containers** to host your own isolated Operating Systems.
 You can create your Docker Image with any service/language and deploy them to your servers.